jeremybatesDC/vueGridBaseballCard/README.md

 --> refactor HSL color and put it into something that can be resued

---> colotpicker contrast threshold should be like .8 (want card contrast slightly lower because print card contrast isn't super high)
+--> colotpicker contrast threshold should be like .8 (want card contrast slightly lower because print card contrast isn't super high) -- NO, they need to match card visual or it'll look like a bug.
+Maybe try a grey text shadow or filter:drop-shadow

+--> and do i really need to be passing props the way I am in terms of binding :stlye?
+Well, for scoping reasons it makes sense, for instance with text fields that can be independtly named but we want json to be same.
+But for some universal variables at the card top, is that inline style actually required?
+Reactivity i believe is already being achieved.
 --> maybe there are more performant ways of setting css vars so there's not so much potential for catestrophic reflow

 --> default to a color that's not quite so white